segmentio/analytics.js-core/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Unit tests were written for any new code
 - [ ] Code coverage is at least maintained, or increased.

+## Mergeability

+We use mergeable to check a few things about the PR automatically:

+- Please document how testing was done by including in the PR description `Testing completed successfully via << how you tested, e.g. unit tests>>` or `Testing not required because << reason, e.g. documentation update >>`

+- Please update HISTORY.md or include the text `New version is not required`.
+If this is a community contributed PR, then feel free to delegate this part to us

 ## Respect earns Respect 👏

 Please respect our Code of Conduct, in short: